aklump/cloudy-tools/knowledge/pages/php/php_file_runner.md

 tags: ''
 -->

-# Embedding PHP Within Cloudy
+# Writing Cloudy PHP

+Mixing PHP with BASH using Cloudy is quite simple.

-## The BASH Side of Things
+## On the BASH Side

 ### Basic PHP File Inclusion Syntax

 ```php
 . "$PHP_FILE_RUNNER" <php_file> <args...>
 ```

+The above pattern allows your PHP file to execute within the current cloudy context and configuration.
+Cloudy also provides functions in PHP you will recognize from Cloudy's BASH API.

 ### Capturing php_file's Output